 Difference With Acoustic Guitars

-Gibson and Fender are two brands which are synonymous with this type of instrument.
-Initial designs created by them are still employed today.
-Many new companies have made their names in the market and their designs have variations from the original.
+Gibson and Fender are two brands synonymous with this type of instrument.
+Initial designs created by them are either still employed today or are inspiration for development of new designs.
+Many new companies have made their names in the market, with designs, which are basically variations of the original.
 Their products are still identified by the original names, given by these two companies.

-It was discussed in our article on types of acoustic guitars, guitars made of wood with six strings are the most commonly used ones.
+As discussed in our article on types of acoustic guitars, guitars made of wood with six strings are the most commonly used.
 Same applies for electric guitars also.

 Wooden Body Electric Guitars With Six Strings